Twisted Metal: Black

-Twisted Metal: Black is a vehicular combat video game developed by Incognito Entertainment and published by Sony Computer Entertainment America for the PlayStation 2 video game console.
-Santa Monica Studio assisted on development.
-It is a reboot of the Twisted Metal series and was released on June 18, 2001.
+Twisted Metal: Black is a 2001 vehicular combat video game developed by Incog Inc. Entertainment and published by Sony Computer Entertainment for the PlayStation 2.
+It is the first game to be developed by Incog Inc. Entertainment, formed by SingleTrac alumni.
+The fifth title of the Twisted Metal series following Twisted Metal 4 (1999), it serves as a reboot of the franchise.
 An online enabled multiplayer-only variant, Twisted Metal: Black Online, was released later as a free send-away.
+The game received acclaim from critics and was nominated for several gaming awards.

+It was also the first Twisted Metal released in PAL territories since Twisted Metal 2.
 Both Twisted Metal: Black and Twisted Metal: Black Online were reissued as part of Sony Greatest Hits program.
 A standard downloadable version of Twisted Metal: Black is included in the first batch of copies of Twisted Metal for PlayStation 3, discernible by the "Limited Edition" tab near the top of the cover art.
 In December 2015, the game was made available for the PlayStation 4 through the PlayStation Network.

 Overview

 In concept, Twisted Metal: Black is a demolition derby that permits the usage of ballistic projectiles.
 Players choose a vehicle and an arena—or a series of arenas in the story mode—to engage in battle with opposing drivers.
 A variety of weapons and upgrades are obtainable by pick-ups scattered throughout the stage.
 The objective of the game is to be the last one standing.

-The basis of the plot follows the same structure as in all the previous games: Calypso runs a car-based contest called Twisted Metal (though in the game the contest is never called that), in which the various characters compete risking their lives to claim the tournament's prize - any single wish they desire, no matter the difficulty, rarity or even reality of such wish.
-Although Calypso is indeed malevolent, characters who have malevolent wishes (which make most of the cast) have their wishes granted without him tricking them on the wishes, while those seeking more noble ends (such as Outlaw's driver Agent Stone) find that Calypso usually has the last laugh.
+The basis of the plot follows the same structure as in all the previous games: Calypso runs a car-based contest called Twisted Metal (though in the game the contest is never called that), in which the various characters compete risking their lives to win the prize: a single wish granted.
+There are different endings for each drivers, with characters who have malicious wishes generally seeing their wishes straightforwardly granted, while those with beneficent wishes (such as Outlaw's driver Agent Stone) typically seeing their wishes manipulated and misinterpreted.

-In a somewhat different take from previous games, each character has their own story, which they narrate from their own point of view.
-Each of them starts with them being visited by Calypso, who knows what they desire and offers them in his contest.
-More of the characters' background is revealed in their midpoint cutscene, presented as a dream experienced when they briefly pass out after the sub-boss Minion is defeated.
-The characters' ending movie showing their wish being granted is presented after defeating the final boss Warhawk.
+Each of the game's characters has their own story, which they narrate from their own point of view.
+Each of them starts with them being visited by Calypso, who knows what they desire and offers them the chance to receive their wish via winning his contest.
+Each member of the main cast also has a mid-story cutscene presenting more of their backstory through a dream sequence and an epilogue cutscene showing the consequences of their wish.

 The game instead takes place within a single city known as "Midtown", with most competitors coming from the city's mental asylum, "Blackfield".

-Twisted Metal: Black has a diverse cast made up from both new and returning characters, some of which have changed drastically from their previous appearances.
+Twisted Metal: Black has a cast made up from both new and returning characters, some of which have changed drastically from their previous appearances.
 There are a total of fifteen selectable characters, in which ten of them are selectable from the very beginning and the other five must be found and unlocked.